couchbase/cbft/DESIGN.md

 'last-quarter-sales' alias to the the newest 'sales-2014Q4' index without any client-side application changes.

+This is be supported in cbft / bleve via their index aliases feature.

 ## GT-MQ1 - Multi-index query for a single bucket.

 This is the ability to query multiple indexes in one request for a single bucket, such as the "comments-fti" index and the "description-fti" index.

+This is supported in cbft / bleve via index aliases.

 ## GT-MQ2 - Multi-index query across multiple buckets.

 Example: "find any docs from the customer, employee, vendor buckets who have an address or comment about 'dallas'".

+This is supported in cbft / bleve via index aliases.

 ## GT-NI1 - Resilient to data source KV node down scenarios.

 cbft instances should try to automatically reconnect to a recovered KV data source node and resume indexing from where they left off.

+This is supported by the cbdatasource library.

 ## GT-E1 - The user should be able to see error conditions.